22Ifeoma22/responsible-ai-portfolio-preview/README.md

 | Audit narrative | limits + safeguards | “What controls reduce risk and enable rights?” |

 ---
+If you want the extended evidence pack (more artefacts + templates), open an Issue titled **“Request: extended pack”**.

 ## Working paper (SSRN)
 **Title:** *From Model-Level Explanations to Legal Evidence: Auditing Bias and Explainability in GDPR-Compliant Automated Decision Systems*